-Having multiple opinions can be helpful.
-For school and career guidance, visit your school counselor and talk with adult friends (for example, godparents or friends of the family).
-Make an effort to talk to people in the fields that interest you.
+Training for a career can also be needed in the field of cosmetology, dental assistance, police enforcement, and more.
+Most of these jobs require enrollment in a program and licensure testing.
+Certain retail in the fields that interest you.
 If you think you want to be an accountant, call some accountants and ask them about their work and/or ask to shadow them for a day.
 Most people are flattered to get calls like this, and they'll usually take the time to talk.